hussaifm/regression-analysis-SAS/README.md

 # Two-way ANOVA with interaction
 *Research Questions:*

-1)Are the interaction between target variable and sex variable significant?
+1) Are the interaction between target variable and sex variable significant?
 HT:(β0)jk = 0

 2) In males(M) = 1, are the population mean of cholesterol levels the same between those who have heart disease =1, and those who haven’t heart disease = 0.
 HT: µMD1=µMD2 , where µ1D1  and µ1D2  denote population means of cholesterol levels in those with heart disease =1 and without heart disease = 0 in  (M)males=1

-3)In patients with heart disease (1), are the population means of cholesterol levels the same among males and females?
+3) In patients with heart disease (1), are the population means of cholesterol levels the same among males and females?
 HT: µMD1=µFD1, where µMD1 and µFD1 denote the population means of cholesterol levels in those with heart disease (1) among males and females.

 Dependent variable: chol (serum cholesterol in mg/dl).